emacsway/emacsway.github.io/_sources/en/cache-dependencies.txt

 For a long time I did not like the fact that several classes with different responsibilities were aware about the logic of tags handling.

-It would be good to encapsulate this logic into separate `class strategy <Strategy_>`_, for example, similar to `TagDependency of YII framework`_, but this approach creates overhead as `extra query per each cache key to verify its tags <https://github.com/yiisoft/yii2/blob/32f4dc8997500f05ac3f62f0505c0170d7e58aed/framework/caching/Cache.php#L187>`_, that means depriving the method ``cache.get_many()`` of the sense - aggregation queries.
+It would be good to encapsulate this logic into separate `class strategy <Strategy_>`_, for example, similar to `TagDependency of YII framework`_, but this approach creates overhead as `extra query per each cache key to verify its tags <https://github.com/yiisoft/yii2/blob/32f4dc8997500f05ac3f62f0505c0170d7e58aed/framework/caching/Cache.php#L187>`_, that means depriving the method ``cache.get_many()`` of the sense of aggregation queries.
-I think, the overhead should not be more than one extra query per action, even for case this action is aggregated like ``cache.get_many()``.
+I think, the overhead should not be more than one extra query per action, even where this action is aggregation like ``cache.get_many()``.

 Also I had another method with tangled responsibilities to provide aggregation queries, that does not cause delight.

 But I like the idea to extract an abstract dependency manager, and obtain ability to use not only tags for invalidation, but any another principle, even an composite principle.

-The problem was solved by class `Deferred <https://bitbucket.org/emacsway/cache-dependencies/src/default/cache_dependencies/defer.py>`_.
+The problem had been solved by class `Deferred <https://bitbucket.org/emacsway/cache-dependencies/src/default/cache_dependencies/defer.py>`_.
 It's not pure Deferred as we know it from asynchronous programming, otherwise I would like to use this `elegant and lightweight library <https://pypi.python.org/pypi/defer>`_, kindly provided by the guys from Canonical.

 My case requires not only delay the query execution, but also aggregation queries when it possible, for example, by using of ``cache.get_many()``.

 Probably, the name Queue or Aggregator would be better, but since from the interface point of view we just postpone the task execution without going into details of its implementation, I preferred to leave the name Deferred.

-This approach allows me to extract the abstract dependency manager, and now the logic of invalidation by cache tagging is simple an implementation of the intarface as class strategy `TagsDependency <https://bitbucket.org/emacsway/cache-dependencies/src/default/cache_dependencies/dependencies.py>`_.
+This approach allows me to extract the abstract dependency manager, and now the logic of invalidation by cache tagging is a simple implementation of the intarface as class strategy `TagsDependency <https://bitbucket.org/emacsway/cache-dependencies/src/default/cache_dependencies/dependencies.py>`_.

 This opens prospects for the creation of other implementations of dependency management, for example, by observing a file changing, or SQL query, or some system events.